richard-duong/TLSCache/README.md

 This phase prepares the server and proxies with the appropriate blacklists & Bloom Filters<br>

 **2) Standard Application Process**<br>
-This phase evaluates our clients' requests without a match on the Bloom Filter<br><br>
+This phase evaluates our clients' requests without a match on the Bloom Filter<br>

 **3) Nonstandard Application Process with False Positives**<br>
 This phase evaluates our clients' requests with a match on the Bloom Filter<br><br><br><br>